TPower2112/cv/readme.md

 # Tom Power, B.A., CISSP
 Cybersecurity professional based in Vancouver, BC.

- - Passionate about learning and sharing what I know through technical documentation.
+ - Passionate about helping others, learning, and sharing what I know through technical documentation.
  - Can legally work in Canada, the EU, and the USA.